metalcarratt/ministry/ls/Job/msg04.md

 he was well pleased in distresses, conformed to the mould of the death of Christ, bearing about in the body the putting to death of Jesus, his outer man being consummed but hiz inner man being renewed.

+paul was like this because he wanted to be renewed. renewing can only be consummated by consuming. he also cared for the increase of the eternal weight of glory that he would share in.